Federally Assisted Programs Title VI

 The Federally Assisted Program (FAP) is the Civil Rights enforcement program which ensures that recipients of Federal financial assistance do not discriminate against beneficiaries of their programs, services, or activities on the basis of race, color, national origin, sex (in education programs only), or disability.
 The primary legislation for FAP is Title VI of the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, color and national origin.
 Related legislation includes: Title IX of the Education Amendments of 1972 (sex), the Age Discrimination Act of 1975 (age), Title II of the Americans with Disabilities Act of 1990, and Section 504 of the Rehabilitation Act of 1973, as amended.

-The Division of Diversity and Civil Rights is responsible for conducting reviews on recipients receiving Federal financial assistance, to ensure the recipients are providing equitable benefits and services to beneficiaries of their programs.
+The Office of Diversity and Inclusion is responsible for conducting reviews on recipients receiving Federal financial assistance, to ensure the recipients are providing equitable benefits and services to beneficiaries of their programs.
 In addition, the reviews help to ensure that persons with various types of disabilities can receive needed accommodations to participate in the recipient's programs, and that they establish active liaisons with minority and disability groups.

 - All beneficiaries enjoy the experience and benefits of the recipient's programs and activities.